jxu9001/8PuzzleSolver/readme.txt

 Homework 1 README

 *** INSTRUCTIONS TO RUN THE SOLVER ***
-Ensure that the *.py files and the input files are in the same directory.
-Then, type "python3 main.py <algorithm_name> <input_file_name>" into the terminal and press enter. algorithm_name is one of:
+1. Ensure that the *.py files and the input files are in the same directory.
+2. Type "python3 main.py <algorithm_name> <input_file_name>" into the terminal
+3. Press enter
+algorithm_name is one of:
     dfs (depth first search)
-    bfs (breadth first search)*
-    ids (iterative deepening search)
+    bfs (breadth first search (not required, but useful to calculate the # of moves in the optimal solutions)) ids (iterative deepening search)
     astar1 (a* search with heuristic 1)
     astar2 (a* search with heuristic 2)